1. How can I apply for an Australian visa or Australian citizenship?

 We encourage eligible applicants to submit their application online using ImmiAccount

-Certain paper applications may also be lodged in person at an Australian Visa Application Centre (AVAC) in the Gulf region.
+Certain paper applications may also be lodged in person at any of the nine Australian Visa Application Centres (AVACs) in the Gulf region.

 2. What is an ImmiAccount?